Agoric/agoric-sdk/packages/SwingSet/docs/networking.md

 To establish a connection, you must start with a local `Port` object, and you must know the name of the remote endpoint.
 The remote endpoint will have a name like `/ibc-hop/$HOPNAME/ibc-port/$PORTNAME/ordered/$VERSION` (where `ibc-hop`, `ibc-port` and `ordered` are literal strings, spelled just like that, but `$HOPNAME`, `$PORTNAME`, and `$VERSION` are placeholders for arbitrary values that will vary from one endpoint to another).

 You must also prepare a `ConnectionHandler` object to manage the connection you're about to create.
 This has a number of methods which will be called when the things happen to the connection, including packets arriving.
-This is described below.
+This is described in [Receiving Data](#receiving-data).

 Then you will call the `connect()` method on your local `Port`.
 This will return a `Promise` that will fire with a new `Connection` object, on which you can send data.
 Your `ConnectionHandler` will be notified about the new channel, and will receive inbound data from the other side.